 Day 4 Today is free in Grantown-on-Spey.
 The hotel is proud to be the base for the Bird Watching & Wildlife Club, and you can take advantage of the wealth of material available in the BWWC’s Club Room and Natural History Library.
 There are various local walks suggested in the gorgeous surrounding area.
 Alternatively, you could take the local bus to Inverness or Aviemore to explore the areas in more detail.

-Day 5 A short drive to Aviemore brings us to the Strathspey Railway.
-We enjoy a 20-mile return trip to Broomhill through heather-clad moors and woodlands home to a wide range of wildlife.
+Day 5 A short drive to Aviemore brings us to the Cairngorm Funicular Railway** and a ride to the summit of Cairn Gorm.
+We experience views from the Ptarmigan Top Station at 1,097 metres above sea level, making this the UK’s highest mountain railway.
 In the afternoon we visit the Rothiemurchus Estate, where we have the services of a ranger to accompany us on a coach safari to get the best views of the estate, which stretches from the River Spey to the summit of Braeriach, Britain’s third highest mountain.
 There will be opportunities to get close to the resident highland cattle and beautiful red deer.
-Tonight we have a wildlife film, talk or quiz at our hotel.

 Day 7 We continue homewards, with suitable refreshment stops along the way.
 We reach the local area early evening to meet our waiting taxis.